Galapagos crake: Breeding

 The Galapagos crake's breeding season has not been fully defined but appears to span from September to April.
 It is aggressively territorial; it stamps its feet and raises its tail as a threat and may run towards other rails that encroach on its territory.
 Pairs are monogamous during the breeding season but it is not known if the bond lasts year-round.
 The species makes its nest on the ground; it is a partially covered cup made of herbaceous plant matter with a side entrance.
 The clutch size is three to six eggs.
 The incubation period is 23 to 25 days and both parents incubate.
 Chicks take about 80 to 85 days from hatch to reach adulthood.

 Vocalization

 The Galapagos crake gives at least five vocalizations, "cheeping, a chichichichiroo call, a chirr call, a chatter call, and a rattle call".
 They variously are used for members of a family to maintain contact, to advertise territory, and to intimidate predators.

 Status

 The IUCN originally assessed the Galapagos crake as Near Threatened but since 2000 has classified it as Vulnerable.
 It has a very limited range and its estimated population of between 3300 and 6700 mature individuals is believed to be decreasing.
-Destruction of habitat by cattle, goats, and pigs is a major cause of population decline; when they were removed from Santiago Island the crake population rebounded.
+Destruction of habitat by cattle, goats, and pigs is a major cause of population decline; when those were removed from Santiago Island the crake population rebounded.
 Climate change and its associated severe weather events may affect the crake's habitat.
 Feral rats, cats, and dogs, and native short-eared owls (Asio flammeus) are potential threats as well.